Last updated: October 18, 2024

 Water

 Water stations are available at North Kaibab trailhead and North Rim Backcountry Information Center.
-Potable water may also be available at Supai Tunnel, Manzanita Rest House and Cottonwood Campground.
-Water is NOT available at Roaring Springs.
+Potable water may also be available at Manzanita Rest House and Cottonwood Campground.
+Water is NOT available at Roaring Springs and during summer 2024, Supai Tunnel,.
 Never fully rely on these water stations, as pipeline breaks and freezing weather impact them.
 Always carry a way to treat water from the creek in case water stations are not functioning.

-Prior to beginning your hike, check the Visitor Center or Backcountry Information Center for water status updates.
+Prior to beginning your hike, check our Key Hiking Messages webpage.
+If you are on the North Rim, stop by the Visitor Center/Rager Roost, or the Backcountry Information Center (in the North Rim Admin Building) for water status updates.

 Trail Description